 The fitting process is incredibly easy.
 Just follow these step-by-step instructions.

 How much weight can an Exo Mtn Gear pack and frame carry?

 The short answer that we like to give to this question is, “More than you can.”

 Our frame was specifically designed, engineered, and built to haul heavy loads of meat out of the backcountry.
-Everything — from the Titanium structure, to the fabric, webbing, and buckles on the frame — is built to stand up to heavy loads.
+Everything — from the Carbon Fiber frame structure, to the fabric, webbing, and buckles on the frame — is built and tested to withstand heavy loads.

-It is also important to know that each of our packs (the 2000, 3500, and 5500) can handle the same amount of weight, because each of our packs utilizes this same K2 Titanium Frame.
-No matter if you’re carrying the day’s essentials in a 2000, or a week’s worth of gear in the 5500, you can quickly and easily begin loading meat on the load shelf between the bag and frame and have the ability to haul heavy loads at a moment’s notice.
+It is also important to know that all of our pack systems can handle the same amount of weight, because each of our packs utilizes this same K4 Frame.
+No matter if you’re carrying the day’s essentials in a K4 3600, or 10+ days worth of gear in the K4 7200, you can quickly and easily begin loading meat on the load shelf between the bag and frame and have the ability to haul heavy loads at a moment’s notice.